 We have formalized a dialogue that includes dishonest arguments in persuasion.
-Deception is a technique often used in real society, which is not regarded as dishonest at first glance.
-We formalized an argumentative dialogue that includes this situation.
+Deception is a technique often used in a real society, which is not regarded as dishonest at a glance.
+We formalized an argumentative dialogue that includes it.
 To this end, we proposed a dialogue model that uses a prediction of the opponent's argumentation framework.
 This is the first attempt at formalizing deception in this manner in the treatment of argumentative dialogues.
 Extension of this model should be considered so that it can handle other types of dishonest arguments, such as lies and bullshit.

-We have also discussed the conditions required for an agent to successfully, dishonestly, persuade her opponent without revealing her dishonesty.
-We will generalize these conditions in future work.
+We have also discussed the conditions for an agent to succeed in persuasion without her dishonesty being revealed.
+Generalization of these conditions is one of our future works.

-Furthermore, in this paper we assume that a predicted argumentation framework is included within an actual one.
+Furthermore, we assume that a predicted argumentation framework is included within an actual one in this paper.
 The properties of models without this assumption should also be investigated.